The next NRF application period will be open

 Jan 1, 2019 - Mar 1, 2019.

 The Neighborhoods Rising Fund (NRF) is a funding collaborative that annually provides grants up to $3,000 for community projects and neighborhood revitalization initiatives that help build stronger and more effective neighborhood organizations in low to moderate income areas throughout the Greater Kansas City region.
 The NRF is managed by the Community Capital Fund and Greater Kansas City LISC.

-Upcoming Information Sessions: Interested in learning more about the NRF?
+Information Sessions: Interested in learning more about the NRF?
 Attend any of the following information sessions to hear about the application and review process and past awarded projects.
+Dates are TBD.